-- The University's compliance with the Securities and Exchange Commission (SEC) Memorandum Circular No. 2 dated April 5, 2002, as well as all relevant circulars on Corporate Governance has been monitored; - FAR EASTERN UNIVERSITY submitted its Revised Manual on Corporate Governance (the Manual) to the SEC on February 16, 2011, July 22, 2014 and May 11, 2017; - FAR EASTERN UNIVERSITY, its Trustees, Officers and Employees complied with the leading practices and principles on good corporate governance as embodied in the University's Manual; - FAR EASTERN UNIVERSITY did not commit any deviations from the provisions of its Manual; - All members of the Board of Trustees (BOT), as well as Senior Management Officers, completed and were duly certified to have attended a special seminar on Corporate Governance conducted by an entity accredited by the SEC.
-They are also required to attend a follow-up seminar on Good Corporate Governance at least once a year; - FAR EASTERN UNIVERSITY also complied with the appropriate performance self-rating assessment and performance evaluation system to determine and measure compliance by the Trustees and top management, in particular, and the University in general, with the Manual.
+- The University's compliance with the Securities and Exchange Commission (SEC) Memorandum Circular No. 2 dated April 5, 2002, as well as all relevant circulars on Corporate Governance has been monitored; - FAR EASTERN UNIVERSITY submitted its Revised Manual on Corporate Governance (the Manual) to the SEC on February 16, 2011, July 22, 2014 and May 11, 2017; - FAR EASTERN UNIVERSITY, its Trustees, Officers and Employees complied with the leading practices and principles on good corporate governance as embodied in the University's Manual; - FAR EASTERN UNIVERSITY also complied with the appropriate performance self-rating assessment and performance evaluation system to determine and measure compliance by the Trustees and top management, in particular, and the University in general, with the Manual.
 The University's evaluation system was approved by the BOT at its meeting on March 16, 2004; - In November 2011, the University participated in the Corporate Governance Survey using the Corporate Governance Scorecard prepared by the Institute of Corporate Directors.
-The University is also currently participating in the assessment using the ASEAN Corporate Governance Scorecard for publicly-listed companies which is primarily facilitated by the Institute of Corporate Directors; - The University submitted its Annual Corporate Governance Report on July 1, 2013 and updated it every year thereafter; - Dividends are now paid within 30 days after being declared and approved; - The University shall formalize its dividend policy; - The University shall explain its policy on the health, safety and welfare of its employees and customers; - The University shall explain its policy on the preservation of environment; - The University appointed an independent party, Stock Transfer Service, Inc. (STSI) to count and/or validate the votes at the Annual Stockholders' Meeting (ASM); - The University shall disclose the voting results at its ASM; - The University shall disclose the minutes of the most recent ASM in its website.
+The University is also currently participating in the assessment using the ASEAN Corporate

+Governance Scorecard for publicly-listed companies which is primarily facilitated by the Institute of Corporate Directors;

+- Dividends are now paid within 30 days after being declared and approved; - The University shall formalize its dividend policy; - The University shall explain its policy on the health, safety and welfare of its employees and customers; - The University shall explain its policy on the preservation of environment; - The University appointed an independent party, Stock Transfer Service, Inc. (STSI) to count and/or validate the votes at the Annual Stockholders' Meeting (ASM); - The University shall disclose the voting results at its ASM; - The University shall disclose the minutes of the most recent ASM in its website.